 - A. Excluded Drugs: determined not to be a covered benefit. - 1.
 Traditional drugs (designated by Health Plan): - a.
 All preferred products are contraindicated, failed or resulted in significant adverse effects. - 2.
 Specialty drugs (designated by Health Plan): exceptions can be made to cover the excluded drug (one below): - a.
 All preferred products are contraindicated, failed or resulted in significant adverse effects. - b.
-Continuation of long-term stable therapy: established for >6 months. - 3.
+Continuation of long-term stable therapy: established for at least_six months. - 3.
 Compounded drugs (see Appendix II): individual review of cases. - 4.
 OTC equivalents: OTC chemical equivalent to prescription drug including combination agents. - B. Utilization Management Edits (one below): - 1.
-Preferred alternative: contraindicated, failed or had significant adverse effects (one below): - a. ≥2 preferred therapeutically equivalent alternative medication trials or - b. ≥2 preferred medically appropriate medications, if no therapeutic equivalent exists . - 2.
-Step therapy: ≥1 designated preferred or generic formulary medication trial(s). - 3.
+Preferred alternative: contraindicated, failed or had significant adverse effects (one below): - a.
+At least two preferred therapeutically equivalent alternative medication trials or - b.
+At least two preferred medically appropriate medications, if no therapeutic equivalent exists . - 2.
+Step therapy: designated preferred or generic formulary medication trial(s). - 3.
 New-to-market block: new medication introduced to the market that has not yet been reviewed at P & T Committee and therefore blocked from coverage (one below). - a.
-All preferred products contraindicated, failed or resulted in significant adverse effects. - b. \geq 2 supporting articles from major peer-reviewed medical journals that support a significant advantage (safety or efficacy) compared to formulary drugs. - 4.
-Medication use by diagnosis (one below): - a.
-FDA approved. - b.
-Off-label use: \geq 2 supporting articles from major peer-reviewed medical journals that support the off-label use as safe and effective.
+All preferred products contraindicated, failed or resulted in significant adverse effects. - b.
+At leasttwo supporting articles from major peer-reviewed medical journals that support a significant advantage (safety or efficacy) compared to formulary drugs. - C. Appropriate Medication Use (one below): - 1.
+FDA approval status. - a.
+FDA approved: product, indication, and/or dosage regimen. - b.
+Off-label use: at least two supporting studies from major peer-reviewed medical journals that support the off-label use as safe and effective. - 2.
+Place in therapy: sequence of therapy supported by national or international accepted guidelines and/or studies (e.g., oncologic, infectious conditions).